 The WOC organized the first international, cross-sectoral ocean industry conference on “Corporate Ocean Responsibility” in 2010, when the inaugural Sustainable Ocean Summit (SOS) was held in Belfast, Ireland.

-With a commitment to advancing the development and implementation of industry-driven solutions to ocean sustainability challenges, subsequent Sustainable Ocean Summits were convened in Washington DC 2013 on “Oceans 2050 — The Ocean Business Community and Sustainable Seas”, in Singapore 2015 on “Sustainable Development and Growing the Blue Economy – the Next 50 Years”, in Rotterdam 2016 on “Ocean 2030: Sustainable Development Goals and the Ocean Business Community”, in Halifax 2017 on “The Ocean Sustainable Development Goal (SDG 14): Business Leadership and Business Opportunities”, and in Hong Kong 2018 on “Ocean Sustainable Development – Connecting Asia and the World”.
+With a commitment to advancing the development and implementation of industry-driven solutions to ocean sustainability challenges, subsequent Sustainable Ocean Summits were convened in Washington DC 2013 on “Oceans 2050 — The Ocean Business Community and Sustainable Seas”, in Singapore 2015 on “Sustainable Development and Growing the Blue Economy – the Next 50 Years”, in Rotterdam 2016 on “Ocean 2030: Sustainable Development Goals and the Ocean Business Community”, in Halifax 2017 on “The Ocean Sustainable Development Goal (SDG 14): Business Leadership and Business Opportunities”, in Hong Kong 2018 on “Ocean Sustainable Development – Connecting Asia and the World”, and in Paris 2019 on “Investing in Ocean Futures: Finance and Innovation in the Blue Economy”.